Reproductive health and fertility

 • Fertility overview

-Fertility is being able to get pregnant or to make someone pregnant (conceive a child).
-Most people living with Crohn’s or Colitis are just as fertile as people who are not living with Crohn’s or Colitis.
-However, being in a flare-up (active disease) has been linked to reduced fertility in some studies.
+• Many people living with Crohn’s or Colitis are as fertile as people who are not living with Crohn’s or Colitis.
+But uncontrolled Crohn’s or Colitis has been linked to reduced fertility in some studies.

 Will my child develop Crohn’s or Colitis?

-Most children who have a parent with Crohn’s or Colitis will not develop one of the conditions.
+There is a small increased risk of a child developing Crohn’s or Colitis if their parent has one of the conditions.
+But most children who have a parent with Crohn’s or Colitis will not develop Crohn’s or Colitis themselves.
 A child could develop either condition.
 But they’re more likely to develop the same condition as their family member.
+It’s difficult to know what the exact risk might be, but research estimates that up to:

 • 5 in every 100 children might develop Crohn’s or Colitis if one parent has Crohn’s.